Aptimyze/performance-regression-testing/README.md

 ### 1.2.1 Configure Docker
 Before we can start the docker containers we have to adjust the computing resources dedicated to docker by going to the preferences page of docker.
 That is necessary as building and running all microservices consumes a lot of memory.
 So we should set the memory to at least 10GB and assign as many CPU Cores as possible.
 ### 1.2.2 Docker Compose
-To start the entire Demo check out this project and go inside the main directory where you can find the `docker-compose.yml` file.
+To start the entire Demo check out this project and go inside the `Docker` directory where you can find the `docker-compose.yml` file.
+To start the entire demo just execute the `./start_all.sh` script.

-#### 1.2.3 Build
-Now run `docker-compose build` to build all docker containers.

-#### 1.2.4 Run
-After building the Demo Application start up all docker containers by running the command `docker-compose up`.
-To start the containers in the background use `docker-compose up -d`

 This will start the following docker containers on your system: